ska-telescope/ska-sdp-qa-signal-display/README.md

 ```

 > Note:
-> - If we start a control center (see, the `docker-compose-broker.yml`) instance then the broker control panel UI can be accessed via http://localhost:9021.
 > - If any process has not started or exited then stop and start the instances again.
 > - Use `--no-deps --build` with `docker-compose` to rebuild the containers.
+> - The broker control center UI is disabled now (see, the `docker-compose-broker.yml`).
+If enabled, this can be accessed via http://localhost:9021.

 ## [2-5] Start APIs, Metric Generator, and Signal Display